Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

     }
 #{...}
 ```
 We can check the terminal or use mongo compass to see the data stored inside mongo.
-Connect to mongo compass using the same ip and port.
+Connect to mongo compass using the same ip and port (0.0.0.0:27017).
 ```
 # mongo in a terminal
 > show dbs